colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. tip::

-    **When assigning resources, be sure to include all sections containing resources to which user should have an access.
+    **When assigning resources, please be sure to include all sections containing resources to which user should have an access.
 Otherwise, users will not be able to modify or view them all.**

 Users roles management